nipdep/Portfolio-Auto/HowTo.md

 <!-- <img src="docs/HowTo/" alt=" "/> -->

 #### [step-3] select your portfolio theme
-> here theme are defined by branches of the github repo, specifically branches with name starting from `theme/<theme-name>` SS
+> here theme are defined by branches of the github repo, specifically branches with name starting from `theme/<theme-name>`

 __Preview__
-> can be simply done just by looking at screen-shots in theme `readme` page SS
+> can be simply done just by looking at screen-shots in theme `readme` page
 > when you select the theme, then you open and _pull request_ from you selected theme branch to `dev` branch.
-SS
 <img src="docs/HowTo/themeBranchSelect.png" alt=" theme selection"/>

 > or, you can deploy theme portfolio test it out.
 Go to settings> github pages> select the theme branch, hit save and go to actions tab.